monireach-research/asip-conference-2025/archive/conversation_2025-10-27_abstract_breakthrough.md

 ---

-### Sebastian's Response
+### Monireach's Response

 "This is thorough, but I feel you may overrate me.
 I will take notes on your Step 2: Focus on 5 Core Concepts Only.
 I will write them out in my broken English, trying to elaborate as much as I can.

 However, there are some questions I keep having in my mind!
 I believe this is the reason why I struggle and cannot get started:

 1. This research is not technical-based!
 It's about governance!
 2. My brain keeps asking myself: Is my research relevant?
 In the previous session, you told me frankly and I had been overthinking too much!
 My topic is very relevant!
 OK, I agree now.
-3. But what the h*** is Governance?
+3. But what the h\*\*\* is Governance?
 Why is it important?
 I don't know a thing about it!
 It's tedious to read papers about governance now!

 My brain keeps thinking I don't have enough information, I don't have vocabularies, etc. But I cannot overcome this way of thinking at all!